Buy your print book today:

 Buy your ebook today:

-Actress Lindsey Ormond has always followed the rules – be nice, keep quiet, and never, ever get involved with a bad boy.
-But her good behavior has yielded lousy results – she was just left at the altar for the second time in two years.
+Actress Lindsey Ormond has always followed the rules: be nice, keep quiet, and never, ever get involved with a bad boy.
+But her good behavior has yielded lousy results—she’s been left at the altar for the second time in two years.

-Before long, Ryan is showing Lindsey just how much fun she’s been missing – in the bedroom and beyond.
-But Lindsey’s brother Zach (part of the Rockets’ management team) disapproves of their new relationship.
+Before long, Ryan is showing Lindsey just how much fun she’s been missing—in the bedroom and beyond.
+But Lindsey’s brother Zach is part of the Rockets’ management team, and he disapproves of their new relationship.
 And Zach just offered Ryan’s father the job of a lifetime.

 Center Stage, the eighth volume in the Diamond Brides Series, is available as an ebook and in print.
-(Each volume of the Diamond Brides Series is a stand-alone hot contemporary romance and can be read on its own, without the other short novels in the series.)
+(Each volume of the Diamond Brides Series is a spicy contemporary romance with no cliffhanger that can be read on its own, without the other books in the series.)

 <<< Chapter 1 >>>